YW-Hsiao/SVJ-ATLAS/README.md

 # SVJ-ATLAS
-Abstract: This is JobOptions process.
+Abstract: This repository is about JobOptions process and Semi-Visible Jets simulations.

 ## 1. JobOptions Process
 1. Sign-in your LXPLUS
 2. And then we need a environment to work in 24 hours.
 Therefore, go into LXPLUS screen:
 ```
 k5reauth -x -f pagsh
 aklog
 bash
 screen
 ```
-3. First, setup your JO.py file and put the JO.py file in a folder, such as joboptions/100012/JO1.py, joboptions/100013/JO2.py, and so on (or jo100012/JO1.py).
-Notice: Only one JO file in each folder.-red
+3. First, setup your JO.py file and put the JO.py file in a folder, such as joboptions/100012/JO1.py, joboptions/100013/JO2.py, and so on (or jo100012/JO1.py). &#128314; Notice: Only one JO file in each folder. &#128315;
 Similarly, create another folder for running the JO generation process, such as run/100012, run/100013, and so on (or run100012).
 4. Setup environment, go into the run folder, and run MadGraph & Pythia & detector simulation:
 ```